Skip to content

 Historical Episodes

 The Canary Islands have experienced memorable episodes that paralyzed the archipelago.
-Notable events:
+Notable episodes:

 March–April 2026